nonrice/nonrice.github.io/content/posts/summerWeek1.md

 The goal was to accurately determine where the tongue was at all times by running segmentation processes on the video frames.

 ### Cleaning up existing masks
 When I got to the lab a neural network was already created to perform this task.
 However, its output was not completely accurate, correctly segmenting the general region, but making mistakes on the boundary.
-One such mistake was the appearance of small "blobs" in the labelings which were not part of the tongue.
+One such mistake was the appearance of small "blobs" in the labellings which were not part of the tongue.
 To fix this I wrote a script to extract the segmentation data (it was stored in a special format) and remove all but the largest connected component of pixels, which is assumed to be the tongue.
 This was the first assignment I completed at the lab!

 While this improved the segmentation masks by a bit, it turns out the underlying issue was faulty training data supplied to the neural network.
 The training data itself turned out to have labeling issues.